sciZer0/7/v/README.md

 This problem comes from the fact that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance:

-**to increase more and more the number of honest nodes in the blockchain**.
+**the more the blockchain's market capitalization becomes the more of honest nodes must be added**.

+According to this logic, a blockchain with a really huge market capitalization must always strive to have lots of lots of honest nodes.

-At the same time, such an increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.
+At the same time, an increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.

-Actually, this approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.
+Actually, the approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

 Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance – of course, remaining extremely-decentralized, extremely-democratic and extremely-sustainable.